-The Victim Advocate Unit consists of a Lead Victim Advocate and three advocates.
+The Victim Advocate Unit is comprised of a supervisor and four advocates.
 Victim advocates are on call 24 hours a day, 7 days a week, responding to victims of crisis and violent crimes.
 Victim advocates provide support services throughout every stage of the criminal justice process including accompanying victims to trial.
 The victim advocates assess the needs of victims and their families to ensure they receive the proper help from other social service agencies.

 - Credit Education: Establishing good credit